Site icon She Goes The Distance

 Discover Rooftop Views

 Try to convince me otherwise, but there’s nothing that beats a rooftop view.
-It’s always a pinch-me moment – and who doesn’t want to have as many amazing pinch-me experiences in their lifetime as they can?
+It’s always a pinch-me moment!

-One of my favorite rooftop views is at the top of Printemps Department Store, near the Galeries Lafayette.
+One of my favorite panoramic views is at the top of Printemps Department Store, near the Galeries Lafayette.

 Atop the Printemps rooftop with a vast view over the city.